crowdsecurity/crowdsec-docs/crowdsec-docs/docs/user_guides/multiserver_setup.md

   - :warning: Most of the bouncers installers are going to assume that LAPI is running on the same machine
   - You need to modify the bouncer's configuration (in `/etc/crowdsec/bouncers/`) to be sure they speak to the LAPI:
     - Create an API key from LAPI with `cscli bouncers add MyBouncer`
+    - Or again, rely on [client certificate authentication](/docs/next/configuration/crowdsec_configuration#bouncers_allowed_ou) for the bouncers that support it
     - Edit the bouncer's configuration file to be sure it points to the LAPI uri and uses the newly generated API key